solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 Before we get started with the logic, let’s go over the structure of our program.
 With small programs, it’s very easy to add all of the smart contract code to a single `lib.rs` file and call it a day.
 To keep it more organized, though, it’s helpful to break it up across different files.

 Our program will have the following files within the `programs/src` directory:

-`/instructions/deposit.rs`
+- `/instructions/deposit.rs`

-`/instructions/withdraw.rs`
+- `/instructions/withdraw.rs`

-`/instructions/mod.rs`
+- `/instructions/mod.rs`

-`errors.rs`
+- `errors.rs`

-`state.rs`
+- `state.rs`

+- `lib.rs`

-`lib.rs`
+### Step 2: `lib.rs`

 The `lib.rs` file will still serve as the entry point to our program, but the logic for each instruction will be contained in its own separate file.
 Go ahead and create the program architecture described above, and we’ll get started.

-#### 2. `lib.rs`

 Before we write any logic, we are going to set up all of our boilerplate information.
 Starting with `lib.rs`.
 Our actual logic will live in the `/instructions` directory.

 The `lib.rs` file will serve as the entry point for our program.
 It contains the API endpoints through which all transactions must pass.

 ```rust
 use anchor_lang::prelude::*;